evidentlyai/evidently/docs/book/reference/data-drift-algorithm.md

 There is a default logic to choosing the appropriate drift test for each column.
 It is based on:

-* column type: categorical or numerical
+* column type: categorical, numerical or text data
 * the number of observations in the reference dataset
 * the number of unique values in the column (n\_unique)